 - A great advocate: We're looking to create new regulatory frameworks that encourage innovation and alternatives to individual car ownership.
 You'll need the intellectual fire power to grasp complex policy issues as well as the ability to articulate clearly and simply how apps like Uber can help improve transportation for everyone—both orally and in writing.

-- A strong campaigner: The innovation in the smartphone era is bringing immense social benefits but it also disrupts the traditional ways of business.
-You’ll need to put together proactive campaigns involving passengers, drivers and third parties that demonstrate there’s a better alternative to today’s outdated status quo.
-That means having a bias for action in everything you do—with resilience, agility and the willingness to engage in the public debate.
+- A strong campaigner: Smartphone apps are disruptive, and the interests being disrupted are deeply entrenched.
+So you'll need to put together proactive campaigns involving passengers, drivers and third parties that demonstrate there's a better alternative to today's outdated status quo.
+That means having a bias for action in everything you do—and a willingness to engage in debates, that can often become heated.

 - A team player: Success at Uber depends on the ability to organize different teams (internally and externally) around shared goals.
 It's why we're looking for well organized people who enjoy working with others to get stuff done—and who can deal with the ambiguity that sometimes comes from working cross-functionally.

-Ideally you would have 6+ years experience in government affairs, but we’re open to people in other walks of life (e.g. the law, media, consultancy) that intuitively get this stuff and may be looking for a career change.
-Fluency in English, French and Dutch is needed for this role.
+Ideally you would have 5+ years in government affairs, but we're open to people in other walks of life (e.g. the law, media, consultancy) that intuitively get this stuff and may be looking for a career change.
+Fluency in English, both oral and written, is needed.

 Meet Some of Uber's Employees